 Telephone number: 0113 3451 432.

-is Operated by JG Solicitors Limited who also act as the data controller.
+Our site is operated by JG Solicitors Limited who also act as the data controller.

 Registered with the Information Commissioner’s Office, ICO no: ZA172141